 Ideally, aim to have executives on both sides in attendance.
 If this sounds really difficult, try having the executive on your side participate.
 Creating an executive alignment will generally make it easier to get the executive sponsor on the customer’s side to attend as well.
 Customer success teams that do very well in this respect, often create an executive sponsorship program for their strategic accounts.

-For new customers, you want to develop a relationship with the executive sponsor as soon as possible.
-Get introduced to the executive sponsor as early as possible at the beginning of the onboarding process.
+For new customers, you want to develop the relationship with the executive sponsor as soon as possible.
+Get introduced to the executive sponsor as early as possible in the beginning of the onboarding process.
 Clearly define your role during onboarding as the resource in charge of building the relationship with the account and schedule bi-weekly calls with the executive sponsor during the first few weeks of their life cycle.

 An EBR is a strategic event, not a tactical one.
 This is not the time to discuss how many support tickets were resolved or your newest features.
 Those kinds of meetings can happen without executives in the room.
 What kind of topics should you include?
 Well, here’s a list of suggestions to consider.

 - How much more successful is your client since investing in your solution – add reports that show how much of an improvement the customer is showing since they started using your solution.
 How does their top user use the solution and how has it benefited them in driving towards company goals?
 If possible, add a benchmark report to other clients.
-For example: If your product helps improve sales productivity, the deal closed faster since they started with you?
+For example: If your product helps improve sales productivity, deal closed faster since they started with you?
 More deals closed?
 Are prospects more engaged?
 Create a list of SUCCESS metrics that track the impact of your solution on the customer’s success.

 - Uncover opportunities to expand the value proposition.
 This is a key step; ask a lot of open-ended questions during the meeting to discover what’s top of mind for the executives this year or quarter.
 The more you know, the better positioned you are to make recommendations on how to harness the power of your solution to achieve their business goals.
 Every EBR meeting is your opportunity to be a trusted advisor.